 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a loss to the Partnership.
 Credit policies have been approved and implemented to govern the Partnership's portfolio of counterparties with the objective of mitigating credit losses.
 These policies establish guidelines, controls and limits to manage credit risk within approved tolerances by mandating an appropriate evaluation of the financial condition of existing and potential counterparties, monitoring agency credit ratings and by implementing credit practices that limit exposure according to the risk profiles of the counterparties.
 Furthermore, the Partnership may, at times, require collateral under certain circumstances to mitigate credit risk as necessary.
-The Partnership also uses industry standard commercial agreements which allow for the netting of exposures associated with transactions executed under a single commercial agreement.
-Additionally, we utilize master netting agreements to offset credit exposure across multiple commercial agreements with a single counterparty or affiliated group of counterparties.
+The Partnership also uses industry standard commercial agreements which allow for the netting of exposure across multiple commercial agreements with a single counterparty or affiliated group of counterparties.